discoCommando/elasticity-presentation/PITCHME.md

 Note:
 Describe what scaling means normally
-Describe what scalability is in cloud computing give example with 100 users and 1 server, 1000 users and 10 or 20 servers
+Describe what scalability is in cloud computing the capability of a system, network, or process to handle a growing amount of work give example with 100 users and 1 server, 1000 users and 10 or 20 servers

 +++